pragmarb/pragma/README.md

 - `Ilike`: performs an `ILIKE` comparison (requires `:column`).
 - `Where`: adds a generic `WHERE` clause (requires `:condition` and passes the parameter's value as `:value`).
+- `Scope`: calls a method on the collection (requires `:scope` and passes the parameter's value as the first argument).

 Support for more clauses as well as more ORMs will come soon.